FranklinW10/Franklins_Projects/Projects/MachineLearningProjects/CauseOfCollegeAlcoholConsumption/README.md

 5. Visualizations and results will appear directly in Colab.

-> Note: The notebook may fetch data from external sources, so an **active internet connection** is required.
+> Note: The notebook fetchs data from external sources, so an **active internet connection** is required.